chihyanghsu0805/keras_tutorial/notes/NNs.md

 ## Batch Normalization

  `Batch Normalization` helps with vanishing / exploding gradients as well as `internal covariate shift` due to random initialization.
-Bach norm works by making the weights in later layers more robust to chnages in earlier layer.
+Bach norm works by making the weights in later layers more robust to chnges in earlier layer.
 The normalization parameters can be learned so that `batchnorm is not always zero mean and unit variance`.
 During training, batchnorm is estimated with `exponentially weighted averages`.
 And at test time, the batchnorm `parameters from training` is used.

   However, evidences show that Batch Normalization may induce `severe gradient explosion` at initialization.
 Batch norm also incurs inter-device synchronization cost and the need for running statistics limits transfer learning.
 [1]